 For certain roles, the option of borrowing rather than employing talent can add flexibility worth the extra initial expense.
-Less critical roles, coupled with cyclical or unpredictable business demands, creates the scenario in which contigent labor is less expensive than the cost of benefits and incentives.
+Less critical roles, coupled with cyclical or unpredictable business demands, creates the scenario in which contingent labor is less expensive than the cost of benefits and incentives.

 For companies trying to determine which hiring strategy is appropriate for critical roles, there are two instances when borrowing talent is typically the best option:

-In some areas, critical skills may be more available via contingent relationships instead of full-time, regular employment.
+Additionally, in some areas, critical skills may be more available via contingent relationships on an ongoing basis instead of full-time, regular employment.
 Individuals with specialized IT skills may consider free agent contracts over traditional employment arrangements.
 In such cases, companies need to adapt their talent tactics to the available labor supply.

 The Right Blend

-Understanding a company’s critical needs, the availability of talent to satisfy them, and the interplay among alternative choices ultimately drives human capital strategy.
+Understanding a company’s critical needs, the availability of talent to satisfy them, and the interplay among alternative choices ultimately drives human capital strategy and structure.
 The reality is the build/buy/borrow framework provides hiring choices that impact one another at any given time.
 After all, to “build” talent, it is necessary to have hired potential high performers in the first place.
 And, talent that was previously borrowed may make sense to eventually buy.